-So you’ve been approved to work with an expert - congratulations!
-To ensure that both you AND the expert have a positive experience, we’ve created some guidelines for proper etiquette and expectations for these sessions.
+In the event that you are approved to work with an expert, we want to ensure that both you AND the expert have a positive experience, so we’ve created some guidelines for proper etiquette and expectations for these sessions.
 Please take these into careful consideration; failure to do so may result in your future disqualification from the program.

 We have tried our best to present a list of Canada’s most qualified industry professionals, with decades of experience and a wide range of services available.
 Everyone’s time is extremely valuable, so please make every effort to keep your scheduled sessions and show up on time.
 If you must cancel a session, please contact firstname.lastname@example.org and the expert at least 24 hours before the scheduled session.
 Missed sessions without notice will not be rebooked.

 - Do your research - read their bio and list of things they’re able to help you with, as well as things they cannot.
 These will help you decide who best fits your project needs.

 - Some professionals have specific availability, while some are more flexible.
 Please consider this when making your selection.

 - Some experts may be able to facilitate follow-up sessions with you, as needed.
 Please discuss this with them; as long as your sessions do not total more than the listed maximum, the follow-up sessions may be covered in the same project.

 - Come with an open mind and be ready to consider suggestions from the expert.
 Their honest feedback is meant to help you and allow you to see new perspectives.

 - Bring 3-5 questions you’d like to guide the discussion.
 Be prepared to give an honest overview of your project’s successes and challenges.
 Be specific about your goals.

 - Gather as much preliminary data as possible - ex: if meeting with a financial consultant, try to have your financial documents printed or digitally accessed ahead of time; if meeting with a metadata consultant, make sure you’re logged in your accounts and able to share your social & streaming data quickly.